hmaowo/JS101/JS 109/Topics.md

 - assigns a new a new value for a variable using the assignment `=` operator.

-<u>variable scope, especially how variables interact with function definitions and blocks</u>
+#### variable scope, especially how variables interact with function definitions and blocks

 - Variables have scope, which is where the variable is available in a program.
 A variable's scope is determined by where its declared.

 - **scope** means the part of the program that can access that variable by name.
 There are two different types of scope

-  - **local scope**: Local scope has two forms: function scope & block scope.
+  - **local scope**:  Local scope has two forms: function scope & block scope.  **Local Variables** exist within function scope and block scope.

     - **function scope**: Functions define a new scope for local variables.